 2nd day: Ouarzazate – Chagaga

-After breakfast we drive another 90 km across the Sahara over the stony desert, “reg” and “hammada” and across the now dried-up Lake Iriqui.
+After breakfast, we drive another 90 km across the Sahara over the stony desert, “erg” and “hammada” and across the now dried-up Lake Iriqui.
 In the middle of this lake, we can search for fossils.
-At the edge of the desert at Foum Zguid, we drive north to Taznakht, famous for its Berber gelims and carpets, where we stop for lunch.
+At the edge of the desert lies Foum Zguid.
+The word “foum” means “mouth”, so the name of the town is “the Mouth of the Zguid River.
+From here the road travels north to Taznakht, famous for its Berber gelims and carpets, where we stop for lunch.
 After crossing the Tizi-n-Ikhsane and Tizi-n-Tighatine passes, we reach Taliouine, the heart of the saffron growing region.
+There is a small but interesting saffron museum about the production of saffron, which is well worth a visit.
+The scent as you enter is delicious.
 The road takes us on to Taroudant, where we stop for the night in a riad.

 4th day: Taroudant – Essaouira

-In the morning there is a visit to the town known as “the little Marrakesh”.
+In the morning, there is a visit to the town, known as “the little Marrakesh”.
 It is spectacular for its massive ramparts and beautiful medina.
-From here you travel along the Souss river valley with all its argane groves as far as Agadir.
-The road then travels up the coast, driving through Taghazout and through the mountains.
-On arriving in Essaouira, you can explore the town, the Skala, the medina and all its innumerable shops as well as the sea front with its fresh fish restaurants.
+From here you travel west as far as Agadir, travelling along the Souss river valley with all its thousands of argane trees which are endemic to Morocco.
+Argane oil has a high nutritional value, is used cosmetically for the skin and hair, and the leaves and “waste” products of the nuts are valuable animal fodder.
+The road then travels up the coast, driving through Taghazout, the surfers’ paradise and through the mountains.
+On arriving in Essaouira, you can explore the town, the Skala, the medina and all its innumerable shops as well as the seafront with its fresh fish restaurants.
 The night is spent in Essaouira.

 5th day: Essaouira – Marrakech

-After breakfast you can continue to wander round Essaouira, getting to know it better, perhaps enjoying more of the fresh fish.
-Return to Marrakesh, stopping in a forest of argane trees and the co-operative of argane oil producers.
-We pass many Berber villages on the way and reach Marrakech by the end of the afternoon..
+After breakfast you can continue to wander around Essaouira, getting to know it better, perhaps enjoying more of the fresh fish.
+Return to Marrakesh, stopping perhaps at a co-operative of argane oil producers offering higher quality and less expensive oil than that outside Morocco.
+We pass many Berber villages on the way and reach Marrakech by the end of the afternoon.

 |545 € *|